byxzESC/refactor-site/README.md

 # Title: refactor-site
-This project is a refactoring codes and deploy at a live URL excercise.
+This is a refactoring excercise for html and CSS, additionally deploy the refactored code at github's page.
 Please refer to the URL below for final result.

 To access the website: https://byxzesc.github.io/refactor-site/